Calendula Infused Oil

 Calendula is a fascinating plant.
 It's very name links it to the 'calendar', as it has a long blooming season and is said to bloom every month of the calendar in some locales.
 Calendula is used to relieve inflammation and to promote healing of wounds.
 It is used topically in the form of oils, ointments, salves, creams and tinctures.
 It has been used to relieve dermatitis resulting from radiation.

-Calendula can offer relief of superficial skin abrasions and promote healing of minor wounds.
-Its anti- fungal, anti-viral and anti-inflammatory properties make it useful for relief from itching and chafing from diaper rash, acne, bee stings, cuts, scrapes, and athlete's foot.
+Calendula can offer relief of the discomfort from superficial skin abrasions and promote healing of minor wounds.
+Its anti-fungal, anti-viral and anti-inflammatory properties make it useful for relief from itching and chafing from diaper rash, acne, bee stings, cuts, scrapes, and athlete's foot.
 When paired with Arnica, it can address pain and discoloration of bruises and post-surgical incisions (always clear with your physician).
 Remedy's Calendula Oil is tinctured in-house for maximum distillation of the plant's beneficial chemicals into our carrier base, pure grapeseed oil.